Through the unique one-on-one services we offer, we can help you get a great sound from the music you’re making at home.

 This hidden volume control means that there’s no noticeable jump in volume when different songs are played back-to-back, even if music from decades past (60s / 70s) is played next to the latest pop hits.

-This new LUFS standard has given us mastering engineers more chance to bring out the best in the music we master; we have more chance to bring out the emotion and vibe of the music with the technical tweaks we make rather than just ‘making it as loud as possible’.
+This new LUFS standard has given us mastering engineers more chance to bring out the best in the music we master; we have more chance to bring out the emotion and vibe of the music with the technical tweaks we make.

 Finally, album mastering needs a mention.
 A mastering algorithm looks at each song as a stand-alone piece of music, therefore algorithmic mastering was not designed to master albums.

 We, on the other hand, will find your album’s most powerful track and master everything else to fit around that.
 For example, softer tracks will not be made louder or punchier than your most powerful song.
 While this all sounds like common sense, an algorithm does not consider this when it masters your music.

 We know that with your album, you’ve arranged your music in a deliberate way to create a cohesive piece of work.
 By ordering the tracks, you have given it an intentional “flow”.
 As you intended, the sound will transition between hard and soft as the album plays from start to finish.
 We see and preserve your intentions when we master your album to maintain and enhance the way it flows.

 For album and EP mastering we offer discounts.
 Contact us for a quote.